LitCoat™ electroluminescent paint inventions.

 We have received such an overwhelming response for electroluminescent paint, or LitCoat and the information how to make it, that we have decided to provide the ‘electroluminescent coating specialist course’ in how to apply and wire it, the total guidance.

-LitCoat is the next leap forward in lighting, there is currently no set standards for electroluminescent paint like this.
+LitCoat™ is the next leap forward in lighting, there is currently no set standards for electroluminescent paint like this.

-LitCoat can be applied for example on cars, motorbikes, bicycles or trains.
-The field of application is widely open for exploration and is limited by users imagination.
+LitCoat™ can be applied on helmets, motorbikes, cars, bicycles, boats, etc. The field of application is widely open for exploration and is limited by users imagination.